Second Gen AMD Ryzen CPUs Scheduled To Launch This Week, Specs And Price Detailed

-AMD is set to launch the immediate follow-up to the series of processors that marked the company’s return into the high-end consumer desktop market.
-As reported by Engadget, the second generation AMD Ryzen CPUs will provide a slight improvement over its predecessors, which will in turn give a better value for those who are just starting out and those who want to upgrade their systems.
+AMD is set to launch the immediate follow-up to the series of processors that marked the company’s return to the high-end consumer desktop market.
+As reported by Engadget, the second generation AMD Ryzen CPUs will provide a slight improvement over its predecessors, which will, in turn, give a better value for those who are just starting out and those who want to upgrade their systems.
 The new processors are led by the company’s latest flagship CPU, the eight-core Ryzen 7 2700X.
 The latest flagship CPU directly replaces both the Ryzen 7 1800X and the 1700X, which were released last year.

-The Ryzen 7 2700X boasts a slightly increased base clock and boost clock speed.
+The Ryzen 7 2700X boasts a slightly increased base clock and boost clock speeds.
 The base clock speed has been increased to 3.7 GHz from 3.6 GHz, while the boost speed has jumped from 4 GHz to 4.3 GHz.
-The increases in clock speeds are undoubtedly minuscule, but with a lower price tag, buyers won’t find any reason not to go for the newer models.
+The increases in clock speeds are undoubtedly minuscule but with a lower price tag, buyers won’t find any reason not to go for the newer models.
 The top-of-the-line second generation AMD Ryzen CPU model is reportedly going to be priced at $329, which will be a relatively great bargain when compared to the 1700X and the 1800X, currently priced at $399 and $499, respectively.
 The new model is also competitively priced to go against Intel’s Core i7-8700K, which is being sold for around $350.

 Experience ultimate performance with the 2nd Gen AMD Ryzen Desktop Processor.
 Pre-orders are officially open! https://t.co/OqkitrP3VB pic.twitter.com/6rUIOqsVyP